ms-van3t-devs/ms-van3t/README.md

 `./sandbox_builder.sh` -> if this is **not** the first time you install ns-3

-This script will download ns-3-dev (3.35) and install this framework.
+This script will download the proper version of ns-3-dev and install this framework.
 The folder `ns-3-dev` will remain linked to this GitHub repository (not to the vanilla ns-3-dev one), allowing you to more easily develop updates and possibile contributions to *ms-van3t*.

 * Configure `ns3` to build the framework with `<ns3-folder>./ns3 configure --build-profile=optimized --enable-examples --enable-tests --disable-python (add here what you want to enable)"` - The usage of the optimized profile allows to speed up the simulation time.
 This command should be launched from inside the `ns-3-dev` folder.